lwunderl/Minnesota-Fish-Explorer/README.md

 <li>Sampling Gear: choose what sampling gear used to collect metrics for abundance (standard gill nets is a good start)</li>
 <li>Number of Results: choose how many results you want returned</li>
 </ol>

+Circles will appear on the map in the location of the lakes with the size of the circle representing fish length and the color of the circle representing most abundance (green) to least abundance (red).

 ![image](https://github.com/lwunderl/Minnesota-Fish-Explorer/assets/116906733/56b02f4f-a9a4-4831-a5a4-50bedd93f7e4)